CSS

 ::details-content

-The ::details-content pseudo-element selects the expandable content of a <details> element, excluding the <summary>.
+The ::details-content CSS pseudo-element represents the expandable/collapsible contents of a <details> element.

 :dir()